Psiphon-Inc/psiphon-windows/src/webui/README.md

 * XP-with-IE7 will probably be a somewhat degraded visual experience, but it will work fine.
 * I realized yesterday that Bittorrent Sync also uses this IE-based web view thing.
 I attached screenshots of it.
 It mimics some chrome in its UI.
 And uses modals, which I’d like to avoid, but maybe blah.
 * It feels like there should be more icons or images — it feels like it’s a lot of just text.
 I have added FontAwesome, so we have a lot of icons that can be easily used.
 You can see a few of them in the nav tabs.
-* Status messages… something.
-Not a big permanently visible list box, though.
-I refuse.

 ## TODO

-* Feedback message is URI encoded!?!
-And smiley title
-  - if URI decoding in C++ is too onerous, maybe should hex or b64 the strings
-* After sending feedback, clear form.
-Also show temporary notification of thanks.
-Also switch to Connection tab?
 * Window size: Choose a starting size; fix it as minimum.
 * Add “stopping” state.
 * Styling: Square rounded corners to be more “modern”.
 Tone down gradients.
 (Both those also help with old IE consistency, since they aren’t supported.)